 - Wheat and Water: Another neighborhood spot for good pizza and salads.

-- Surf Shops: Bird Rock Surf Shop has been around for ages (pick up beach essentials, wetsuit, board or smoothie) and there’s the new Hermosa Surf (sustainable handshaped boards, lifestyle and smoothie shop).
+- Surf Shops: Bird Rock Surf Shop has been around for ages (pick up beach essentials, wetsuit, board, or smoothie), and there’s the new Hermosa Surf (sustainable hand-shaped boards, lifestyle, and smoothie shop).

 24. Go Shopping in The Village